Silverstone Classic

-The Silverstone Classic is an annual three-day car and race event at the Silverstone Circuit, home of the British Grand Prix.
-The event features hundreds of historic race cars in circa 20 races over the weekend, displays from over 100 car clubs with more than 10,000 classic cars, free access to the paddocks and grandstands, interactive activities, dynamic demonstrations, live music on Friday and Saturday evenings, a shopping village and lots more.
+Silverstone Festival (previously known as Silverstone Classic) is an annual three-day Festival featuring historic motorsport, live music and family-friendly entertainment at the Silverstone Circuit, home of the British Grand Prix.
+The event attracts hundreds of historic race cars in 20 races over the weekend, displays from over 100 car clubs with more than 10,000 classic cars, free access to the paddocks and grandstands, interactive activities, dynamic demonstrations, live music on Friday, Saturday and Sunday evenings, a shopping village and lots more.

-Founded in 1990, the Silverstone Classic was one of the first of motor sport meetings dedicated entirely to historic racing cars, in 2019 it had a record attendance of 109,000.
-The Classic will celebrate its 30th anniversary in 2020 (31 July – 2 August).
-Originally held in late July, the 2022 edition was moved to the late August bank holiday.
+Founded in 1990, the event was one of the first of motor sport meetings dedicated entirely to historic racing cars and celebrated its 30th anniversary online (thanks to COVID) in 2020 with postponed celebrations at the 2021 event.
+Originally held in late July, since 2022 the event has taken place over the August bank holiday weekend.

 Races

-2019’s Classic programme consisted of 21 retro races and some of the winners were presented with their trophies by racing legends including Jackie Stewart, Gordon Spice, and Paddy Hopkirk.
+2024’s track programme at the Festival consists of 20 races from across Grand Prix, GT, Sports and Touring car history.

-Both Silverstone’s paddock complexes are used during the weekend of the Classic to accommodate the large number of entrants, with racing taking place out of the National Paddock in the morning and the International Paddock in the afternoon.
+Both Silverstone’s paddock complexes are used during the weekend of the Festival to accommodate the large number of entrants, with racing taking place out of the National Paddock in the morning and the International Paddock in the afternoon.